malloc47/malloc47.github.com/_posts/2012-05-10-beating-interview-problems-to-death-with-parallel-haskell.md

            | otherwise = a >< b
 {% endhighlight %}

-Now we just define a new `parallelRLE`
+Now we finally define a new `parallelRLE`

 {% highlight haskell %}
 parallelRLE :: Int -> BL.ByteString -> Seq (Char, Int)